zopefoundation/meta/config/README.rst

 --no-push
   Avoid pushing at the end of the configuration run.

+--no-linting
+  Don't run ``flake8`` and ``isort`` linters over the code.
+If the code is old and numerous linting changes would obscure the package changes it may make sense to use this flag and run the linters separate from the package conversion.

 --branch
   Define a specific git branch name to be created for the changes.
 By default the script creates one which includes the name of the configuration type.